veganstraightedge/hypertextql/definition/table.md

 ## Schema

-A table's schema defines the structure of a table:
+A database table's schema defines the structure of a table:

 - how many columns there are
 - what the columns are named